acorg/slurm-pipeline/README.md

 been defined in the specification.

 Optionally, a script may specify `collect` with a `true` value.
-This will cause the script to be run when all the *tasks* started by earlier dependent steps have completed.
+This will cause the script to be run when all the *tasks* (see below) started by earlier dependent steps have completed.

 Optionally, a script may specify a `cwd` key with a value that is a directory that the script should be invoked from.
 If no directory is given,